KanarekLife/PasmanteriaFryderyka/src/README.md

 ```

 > [!TIP]
 > The development environment will mount the `./prestashop` directory to the container.
+Because of that, the performance on Windows can be very low.
+It's recommended to store the project on the WSL2 filesystem.

 4. Install PrestaShop.